This post was updated in March 2017 to reflect the latest information.

 |Engineering - PhD||159||166|

-For Engineering, the Verbal score is in the 61st percentile and the Quantitative is in the 83rd.
-For Education the percentile ranks are 80th and 52nd respectively.
+For Engineering, the Verbal scores are in the 75th and 82nd percentiles and the Quantitative scores are in the 89th and 91st.
+For Education the percentile ranks are 72nd/75th and 47th/55th, respectively.

 Estimating UC Berkeley GRE scores in other disciplines

 Below is an estimated range of scores you could expect from Berkeley’s ranked programs.
 For more on the methodology behind the numbers, see Methodology. 🙂

 Resources to get the GRE scores you’ll need

 Check out the following links for more help preparing for the GRE:

 Using the limited score data in the US News & World Report’s release on graduate schools (for engineering and education), I created a block scale that assumes a standard difference between the ETS’s average of intended applicants of a specific major and the rank block (ie Ranks 1-10, 11-50, 51-100).
 Next I added the expected difference to the average score of the intended major and spread 2 points on either side of that to create a nice range.
 It would look like this:

 Of course, you could argue that this isn’t perfect, and I’d have to agree.
 This is just intended to give you a general idea of what you should be aiming for. 🙂